 What if the line manager is involved in the alleged malpractice in some way?
 If the line manager is involved in the alleged malpractice in some way, the matter should be raised with the next senior manager in the management line or Chair of the Trustees.
-Concerns regarding financial wrongdoing may be raised directly with the CEO and concerns relating to sexual abuse or exploitation of children, vulnerable adults, beneficiaries or any Network for Africa representative to the Safeguarding lead.
+Concerns regarding financial wrongdoing may be raised directly with the CEO and concerns relating to sexual abuse or exploitation of anyone (particularly children, at-risk adults, beneficiaries of assistance or any Network for Africa representative) to the Safeguarding lead (as set out in the Safeguarding Complaints Policy).